wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

             return JsonResponse({'the error is': str(e)}, status=403)
 ```

-In the code above, the first "for" statement that was added loops through batches of phone numbers using the `batch` function created earlier.
+In the code above, the first "for" statement loops through batches of phone numbers using the `batch` function created earlier.

 The inner "for" loop takes each phone number in a batch and makes an HTTP request to the Vonage Messages API.
 The request header contains the base64 encoded credentials that we derived earlier as a "b64value."
 It also includes a JSON payload to be delivered to the Messages API.
 The JSON payload consists of the receiver details in the `to` dictionary, the sender's details in "from," and the message content in 'message.'